 Help Keep the System Balanced

 - Volunteer to remove lost or abandoned crab traps.

 - Learn more about the decline in blue crab populations.

 More than 100 species of finfish can be found in the Galveston Bay ecosystem.
 Finfish are also the base of a significant recreational fishery.
 Surveys of finfish indicate that most populations have been consistent since 2003, earning finfish a C. Populations of eleven species analyzed are maintaining and earned Cs, while gafftopsail catfish earned grade of B for the second year.

 Love fishing?
 Let's ensure our grandchildren can enjoy this sport in the bay as well

 Birds depend on high-quality nesting and feeding habitat to thrive, making them an excellent indicator of the Bay’s health.
 After near extinction in the 1960s, the brown pelican population in Galveston Bay has rebounded due to a reduction in the use of harmful pesticides such as DDT .
-Since 2002, most bird populations have been holding steady, earning birds a C. Notable exceptions include a moderate increase in royal tern populations and significant increases in populations of tri-colored heron, brown pelican, and laughing gull.
+Since 2003, most bird populations have been holding steady, earning birds a C. Notable exceptions include a decline in black-crowned night heron, a moderate increase in laughing gull populations and significant increase in populations of brown pelican.